Academic Exchange and Mobility

 - Standardizing Safety Protocols for Mobility

-The main activity of AEM Safety Protocols for Mobility Focus Group is to release the Guidebook for Coimbra Group Universities on Safety Protocols for Mobility, to share ideas and best practice on procurement of safety and security in mobility and to standardize procedures and approaches on ensuring safety and security with respect to mobility within CG members.
+The main activity of AEM Safety Protocols for Mobility Focus Group has released the Guidebook for Coimbra Group Universities on Safety Protocols for Mobility, to share ideas and best practice on procurement of safety and security in mobility and to standardize procedures and approaches on ensuring safety and security with respect to mobility within CG members.

 The Guidebook aims to provide practical assistance to universities regarding establishment of safety protocols for mobility.
 Additional aims are the constitution of a network of experts, joint training activities and further projects related to procurement of safety and security for mobile students and staff.